 Current trends: what’s the weather doing now?

-The big news is that 2016 temperature anomaly was a record high: 0.07°F warmer than 2015 and 0.04°F warmer than the previous El Nino peak in 1998.
+The big news is that 2016 temperature anomaly was a record high: 0.07°F warmer than 2015 and 0.4°F warmer than the previous El Nino peak in 1998 (0.04 by the satellite data).
 Measuring temperatures from El Nino peak to peak is a crude but effect measure of warming because ENSO cycles are so powerful.
 NOAA “The global temperatures in 2016 were majorly influenced by strong El Niño conditions…“.UK Met Office: “A particularly strong El Niño event contributed about 0.2C to the annual average for 2016…”

 Also, neither increase is even close to statistically significant.
 The 2016 anomaly was 1.69°F ± 0.27°F).
 Alarmists ignore the actual numbers, preferring to make alarming pronouncements about the coming climate apocalypse (vagueness is the alarmist’s best friend).